Fish anatomy: Eyes

 Fish eyes are similar to terrestrial vertebrates like birds and mammals, but have a more spherical lens.
 Their retinas generally have both rod cells and cone cells (for scotopic and photopic vision), and most species have colour vision.
 Some fish can see ultraviolet and some can see polarized light.
 Amongst jawless fish, the lamprey has well-developed eyes, while the hagfish has only primitive eyespots.
 The ancestors of modern hagfish, thought to be protovertebrate, were evidently pushed to very deep, dark waters, where they were less vulnerable to sighted predators and where it is advantageous to have a convex eyespot, which gathers more light than a flat or concave one.
 Unlike humans, fish normally adjust focus by moving the lens closer to or further from the retina.

 Gills

-The gills, located under the operculum, are a respiratory organ for the extraction of oxygen from water and for the excretion of carbon dioxide.
-They are not usually visible, but can be seen in some species, such as the frilled shark.
-The labyrinth organ of Anabantoidei and Clariidae is used to allow the fish to extract oxygen from the air.
-Gill rakers are finger-like projections off the gill arch which function in filter feeders to retain filtered prey.
-They may be bony or cartilaginous.
+Fish gills are organs that allow fish to breathe underwater, exchanging gases like oxygen and carbon dioxide.

+Some fish, like sharks and lampreys, possess multiple gill openings, but the most abundant group of fish alive, the bony fish, have a single gill opening on each side.
+This opening is hidden beneath a protective cover called the operculum.

+Juvenile bichirs have external gills, a very primitive feature that they share with larval amphibians.